 Pacific Science Center: 200 Second Avenue N

-The Science Center has five buildings of science exhibits, an two IMAX theaters and a planetarium.
+The Science Center has five buildings of science exhibits, a two IMAX theater and a planetarium.
 Admission prices vary, by the package; general admission for adults is $10, with an IMAX movie the price goes up to $15.
 The Butterfly House is worth seeing but a lot of the regular exhibits are starting to show their age.
 Unless traveling with kids, or eager for an IMAX movie you may want to skip this one.

-Experience Music Project and the Science Fiction Museum: 325 5th Avenue N
+Museum of Pop Culture and the Science Fiction Museum: 325 5th Avenue N

 What Frank Gehry built for Seattle is nothing like his other renowned buildings (LA’s Disney Hall, or the Guggenheim Museum Bilbao, for example).
-It has to been seen to be believed.
-Opened in 2000, financed and run on Paul Allen’s (a Microsoft founder, and household name in Seattle) money, EMP is a must stop for the passionate rock and roll aficionado.
+It has to be seen to be believed.
+Opened in 2000, financed and run on Paul Allen’s (a Microsoft founder, and household name in Seattle) money, EMP is a must-stop for the passionate rock and roll aficionado.
 Others may find the admission a bit steep, and the exhibits on the dull side.
 EMP has had better luck as a music venue than as a museum.
-In fact, in June of 2004 a new Science Fiction Museum opened inside what was formerly a part of EMP in an effort to attract more visitors.
+In fact, in June of 2004, a new Science Fiction Museum opened inside what was formerly a part of EMP in an effort to attract more visitors.
 Adults pay 19.95 in admission to EMP, and for 26.95 get the Science Fiction Museum thrown in too.

 Northwest Folk Life: held over Memorial Day Weekend every year.
 Free.
 Suggested donation of $5.
 Called the largest free festival of it’s kind on the West Coast, Folk Life is a celebration of music, dance, crafts, film and food.

-Bite of Seattle: mid July, a great chance to taste samples from many of Seattle’s Restaurants, for a reasonable price.
+Bite of Seattle: mid-July, a great chance to taste samples from many of Seattle’s Restaurants, for a reasonable price.
 Admission is free, with food prices for sampling plates from most of the participating restaurants held down to $5/plate.
 There are also always packaged food vendors, providing free samples of their products.

 Bumbershoot: Labor Day weekend.
-A music festival, and a long standing Northwest tradition.
-Bumbershoot is a slang term for umbrella, dating back to the 1890’s and the festival is Seattle’s whimsical way of welcoming back the rain.
-Single day tickets are priced at $25 for 2004, though they can be purchased online before the event for as low as $15.
-Main Stage (big name bands) events require a wrist band; these are passed out the day of the performance, on a first come, first served basis.
+A music festival, and a long-standing Northwest tradition.
+Bumbershoot is a slang term for umbrella, dating back to the 1890s and the festival is Seattle’s whimsical way of welcoming back the rain.
+Single-day tickets are priced at $25 for 2004, though they can be purchased online before the event for as low as $15.
+Main Stage (big name bands) events require a wristband; these are passed out the day of the performance, on a first come, first served basis.
 Bumbershoot also includes comedy, theater performances, film, and kids activities.